shaikmunna-data/modern-sql-dwh-project/README.md

 I am developing strong skills in Data Analytics, with a focus on SQL, data cleaning, and building structured analytical datasets.
 I am committed to improving my analytical abilities and working on projects that turn data into clear, meaningful insights.

+## 📌 Credits & Special Thanks

+I would like to give special thanks to **Baraa Khatib Salkini** ([DataWithBaraa](https://github.com/DataWithBaraa)), Senior Data Engineer (17+ years of experience, ex-Mercedes Benz).

+This project is inspired by his Modern SQL Data Warehouse work.
+His guidance, clear explanations, and practical examples helped me understand complex data engineering concepts and greatly influenced the design and structure of this repository.